-6) Management of Apple's Mac OS
+6. Management of Apple's Mac OS

 Mac OS also may be affected by a virus.
 The administrators should install anti-virus software for Mac OS.
-Nagoya University is distributing anti-virus software for Mac OS under the site license.
+Nagoya University distributes anti-virus software for Mac OS.

-a) Enable Automatic Updates in Software Update.
+• Enable Automatic Updates in Software Update.

 Like Windows, software updates are provided through network for Mac OS X. This feature is enabled under the standard settings.
-Software shall be kept up-to-date using the Software Update feature.
+Software shall be kept upto-date using the Software Update feature.

-7) Management of tablet devices and smartphones
+7. Management of tablet devices and smartphones